skyvers/skyve-dev-guide/chapters/automated-unit-testing.md

 - a growing regression suite which can be immediately placed into a Continuous Integration environment

 ### Configuration
-By default, automated test generation is configured for all modules detected from the metatdata for a Skyve project (see [Chapter 6: Customers](./../chapters/customers.md)).
+By default, automated test generation is configured for all modules detected from the metadata for a Skyve project (see [Chapter 6: Customers](./../chapters/customers.md)).
 Execution of the generate domain step during development is responsible for keeping the generated test artefacts in sync with new documents and actions as they are added to a project.

 The following sections describe the configuration which enables and creates the automated tests.